-A safety signal is information on a new or known adverse event that is potentially caused by a medicine and that warrants further investigation.
-Signals are generated from several sources such as spontaneous reports, clinical studies and the scientific literature.
-The European Medicines Agency (EMA), together with the European Economic Area (EEA) Member States and marketing authorisation holders are responsible for detecting and managing safety signals.
+A safety signal is information on a new or known adverse event that may be caused by a medicine and requires further investigation.
+The European Medicines Agency (EMA), together with the regulatory authorities in the Member States and marketing authorisation holders are responsible for detecting and managing safety signals.

 The presence of a safety signal does not directly mean that a medicine has caused the reported adverse event.
 An illness or another medicine taken by the patient could also be the cause.